stanchanpsu/be-nice/README.md

 ## Usage

 Talk to Google Assistant (on phone or Google Home):
-> Hey Google, talk to compliment someone
+> Hey Google, talk to be nice

-> Hey Google, ask compliment someone to compliment me
+> Hey Google, ask be nice to compliment me

 Compliment Someone:
 > Compliment Angela